AI won't fix broken operations: why franchise AI readiness starts with a process audit

 The sequence that works is the opposite: audit the process, fix the inconsistencies, standardize the framework, then evaluate what AI can do within that framework.
 The 95% of AI initiatives that fail trace back to missing operational foundations, not wrong technology choices.

-The process audit isn't the exciting part.
-It's the part that determines whether the exciting part works.
+The process audit determines whether the exciting part works.

 Key takeaways

-• 80-95% of AI initiatives fail, and the root cause in franchise networks is usually process inconsistency, not technology limitations
+- 80-95% of AI initiatives fail, and the root cause in franchise systems is usually process inconsistency, not technology limitations

-• The best franchise networks (Wingstop, Church's Texas Chicken, Drybar) standardize coaching frameworks and measurement before adding AI tools
+- The best franchise systems (Wingstop, Church's Texas Chicken, Drybar) standardize coaching frameworks and measurement before adding AI tools

 Get Started